LION DANCE

 LickingThe lion head extends slowly shakes along a leg, typically done three times.

-Drum, Cymbals, and Gong
+Band - Drum, Cymbals, Gong

 A lion dance team's band is comprised of three instruments: drum, cymbals, and gong.
 Below I'll explain all the different drum sequences on the PDF document.
 The first ones listed that aren't numbered, are not notated in the PDF.
 As for the ones that are notated, normal (round) notes are basic drum hits.
 The X's are clicks which are done on the edge of the drum.
 And the hollow diamonds aren't half notes, they are muted drum hits.
 The solid diamonds are just mistakes which should just be round.